Table of contents

 A consumer’s impression of a retailer’s average price level.

-To learn how retail giants reinforce their ‘cheap’ image, see:
+Learn how retail giants reinforce their ‘cheap’ image.

 For online retailers, price index is a metric that shows how your product prices are positioned in the market.